What is gaslighting?

 If you do find this happening frequently, start to write notes down after important conversations.
 Be careful about challenging your partner though if you do catch them out as this might lead to them getting very angry.
 See the next point.

-3. When you try to challenge your partner about something they said or did, or criticise them in any way, they get annoyed or try to shut you down.
+3. When you try to challenge your partner about something they said or did, they get annoyed or shut you down.

 Anger is an effective way to shut someone down.
 You generally want to avoid conflict with someone you care about.
 Therefore if your partner gets angry or upset if you confront or challenge him, over time you are less likely to do it.